VishalTaj/icomoon/README.md

 ## Code of Conduct

 Everyone interacting in the Icomoon project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/icomoon/blob/master/CODE_OF_CONDUCT.md).

-> Note: Currently this gem only support for linux and mac. in order to make this gem to work make you have installed `unzip` package is installed in your system.